 Yet even though it's heavy on fixed income, this portfolio employs a total-return approach rather than one that's focused on generating current income.
 With yields as low as they are now, for both stocks and bonds, I think it's impractical to expect that your portfolio can generate a livable level of income without taking outsized risks.

 In assembling the portfolio's core fixed-income positions, I followed the thinking of Morningstar's exchange-traded fund team.
 Instead of a total bond fund, these portfolios include two intermediate-term bond offerings: iShares iBoxx $ Investment Grade Corporate Bond (LQD) and iShares Barclays MBS Bond (MBB).
 Together, these two funds replicate the securities in a total market bond index fund, except they exclude the government-bond exposure.
-(Those seeking a more streamlined, hands-off portfolio that's agnostic about the current market environment could also use a total bond market index fund like Vanguard Total Bond Market (BND); because of their high exposure to government bonds, such funds held up extremely well amid the recent stock-market volatility.)
+(Those seeking a more streamlined, hands-off portfolio that's agnostic about the current market environment could also use a total bond market index fund like Vanguard Total Bond Market (BND).)
 However, it's worth noting that the portfolios don't eschew government bonds altogether.
 In addition to the aforementioned TIPS position, they include positions in Vanguard Short-Term Bond ETF (BSV), which stakes about 60% of its assets in bonds issued by the U.S. government and its agencies.
 Those bonds would give the portfolios ballast in an extreme flight to quality like that in 2008.